ojripley/grandfathersCoffeeTable/README.md

 # Grandfather's Coffee Table
 Grandfather's Coffee Table is a single page multiplayer web application .
 Players can register to the database and play games with each other in realtime.
 The application currently supports three game modes: Goofspiel, Warr, and Sevens.
-The application c

 ## Project Setup
 To host your own version of Grandfather's Coffee Table you should